storj/docs/app/learn/concepts/key-architecture-constructs/page.md

 A bucket is an unbounded but named collection of objects identified by paths.
 Every object has a unique path within a bucket.

 {% callout type="warning"  %}
-**Key Point:** Bucket names are not client-side encrypted so that they may be rendered in the Satellite user interface.&#x20;
+**Key Point:** Bucket names are not client-side encrypted so that they may be rendered in the Satellite user interface.
 {% /callout %}

 Bucket names are not client-side encrypted so that they may be rendered in the Satellite user interface.